lloydlegaspi/CompProg/README.md

 # CompProg-1-Outputs
 This contains all my outputs in my course "Computer Programming 1" during my freshman year.
+We used C language, as according to the course currriculum.